 Schools in Tanzania are closed for 2 weeks in late April, during the month of August and December to January.
 Prior experience is not required, guidance will be provided as to what subjects to cover, but volunteer teachers will be expected to come up with ideas to create and prepare lessons.

-*Volunteers need a Tourist Visa to enter Tanzania (US$100) as of 2016 available for purchase in the airport. *Once in the country volunteers must apply for a “Volunteer Permit” is US$250.
+*Volunteers need a Tourist Visa to enter Tanzania (US$100) as of 2016 you can get it at the Tanzania airport. *Once in the country all volunteers must apply for a “Volunteer Permit” is US$250.
 All participants in the Tanzania program must secure a permit to volunteer.

-- Project length: From 2 weeks to 8 weeks
+- Project length: From 1 week to 2 weeks

 - Project start date: Projects begin every Tuesday.
 Arrival Sunday or Monday